joshfrench/rakismet/README.md

     comment_type  : 'comment', 'trackback', 'pingback', or whatever you fancy content       : the content submitted
-    permalink     : the permanent URL for the entry the comment belongs to user_ip       : IP address used to submit this comment user_agent    : user agent string
+    permalink     : the permanent URL for the entry the comment belongs to remote_ip     : IP address used to submit this comment user_agent    : user agent string
-    referrer      : http referer
+    referer       : http referer (note the HTTP-style spelling.)

 By default, Rakismet just looks for attributes or methods on your class that match these names.
 You don't have to have accessors that match these exactly,